Kylyssa Shay worked as a florist for 18 years and has created and taught an assortment of crafts to adults and children of all ages.

 DIY Bloody Handprints for Halloween

 What gruesome party couldn't use a few bloody handprints with drops of blood on the walls or windows as a decoration?
-These easy-to-make clings stick on windows, mirrors, or any other glass or plastic surface and they're cheap, too!
-There are a ton of great ways you can incorporate them, such as:
+These easy-to-make clings stick on windows, mirrors, or any other glass or plastic surface—and they're cheap, too!
+There are a ton of great ways you can incorporate them:

-- Using them on the floors at the "crime scene" of a murder-mystery party.
+- Use them on the floors at the "crime scene" of a murder-mystery party.

-- Placing them on the shower curtains for a Psycho movie marathon.
+- Place them on the shower curtains for a Psycho movie marathon.

-- On the mirrors just for fun, to scare someone.
+- Put them on the mirrors just for fun, to scare someone.

-- Any Halloween-related gathering or event, of course!
+- Use them for any Halloween-related gathering or event, of course!

+You can make inexpensive, reusable window cling decorations for any bloody occasion.
 A lot of people just buy premade decorations with a gory theme and put them up.
 For me, that takes a lot of the fun out of decorating my home.
-That's why I thought it would be fun to create a budget-friendly craft project that produces unique looking bloody handprint window cling decorations and fake blood drops.
+That's why I thought it would be fun to create a budget-friendly craft project that produces unique-looking bloody handprint window cling decorations and fake blood drops.
 This article will lay out all the steps you need—have fun!